Loader

 What is Hemoglobin

 The protein called hemoglobin found in red blood cells transports oxygen from the lungs to the rest of the body.
 A low hemoglobin level, or anemia, can cause fatigue and weakness.
-There are many natural ways to increase hemoglobin levels.
+There are many natural ways, including certain foods to raise hemoglobin levels.

 Having Iron in the diet is essential for hemoglobin production.
 Red meat, dark leafy greens, beans, nuts, and fortified cereals are some foods high in iron.
 For the body to produce healthy red blood cells, vitamin B-12 is required.
 Eggs, dairy products, and chicken are good sources of vitamin B-12.
 The best sources of folic acid include leafy green vegetables, legumes, nuts, and fortified cereals.